Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 If it breaks, you simply return it to whoever sold it to you and get a full refund.
 The same is true with a flat-screen TV or a weed whacker.
 Satisfaction guaranteed or your money back.

-So why should the placement of a candidate be any different?
-If the person doesn’t live up to expectations after being hired, shouldn’t the employer be able to return the candidate to the recruiter and get his placement fee back?
+So why should the placement of a candidate be any different when working with a physiatry recruitment company?
+If the available physiatrist doesn’t live up to expectations after being hired, shouldn’t the employer be able to return the candidate to the recruiter and get his placement fee back?

 The answer is no—for three very good reasons.